0xumarkhatab/OneDayOfJavaScript/Readme.md

 JavaScript programmers tend to use camel case that starts with a lowercase letter:

 firstName, lastName, masterCard, interCity. are some examples.

+Learned some advanced some stuff too but didn't Find The Time to write here !
+But with that set , it's the Time to call the day off!
+I'm Gonna sleep to get ready for tomorrow's Clarity Hackathon!
+See ya people !
+Signing off!